Tracy S. Robinson

 Tracy S. Robinson is Jamaican attorney and lecturer in the Faculty of Law at the University of the West Indies (UWI).
 She served as commissioner on the Inter-American Commission on Human Rights (IACHR) from 2012 to 2015 and in 2014 was elected as chair of the organization.
 She has served as the Rapporteur on the Rights of Women since January 2012 for the Organization of American States (OAS) and helped establish the Rapporteurship on the rights of LGBTI, serving as its first Rapporteur.

 Biography

 Tracy Robinson grew up in Jamaica, attending Immaculate Conception High School.
-She continued her education at the University of the West Indies, earning a law degree with honors in 1991.
+She continued her education at the University of the West Indies, earning a law degree with honours in 1991.
 In 1992, she attended Oxford University as a Rhodes Scholar earning a bachelor's degree in Civil Law.
-She then earned a Masters of Law from Yale University.
+She then earned a master's in Law from Yale University.